Asian stocks follow Wall St lower amid inflation pressure

 Wall Street's decline indicates "no sign of relief for risk sentiments" while the job market data "provided the go-ahead for further tightening" in monetary policy, Yeap Jun Rong of IG said in a report.

-On Wall Street, the S&P 500 declined to 3,901.35 after the Labor Department said the number of applications for unemployment benefits last week fell to a four-month low.
+On Wall Street, the S&P 500 declined to 3,901.35 on Thursday after the Labor Department said the number of applications for unemployment benefits last week fell to a four-month low.

 The market benchmark is down 4.1% for the week following the biggest pullback in two years on Tuesday after the government reported U.S. consumer prices rose 8.3% from a year earlier and 0.1% compared with July.